TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/02-saying-goodbye-to-carbs/index.md

 But as I would eat like this — normally — inevitably a special occurence would occur (or just a lapse of judgement) when I would over-eat beyond what I could burn.
 And if my regular intake would be around my nominal consumption, by simple math it's easy to see that over time this surplus would eventually lead me back to where I was before I lost weight.

 Therefore, it would seem that the only way to actually solve this would be to stay in perpetual slight negative surplus.
 Not much, but just enough to offset the occasional gatherings and cravings which cause me to gain weight the most.
-I still very much want to enjoy eating sweets and whatever carbs I wish in the future **but.** I have trade something away if I want to stay at my weight and do that.
+I still very much want to enjoy eating sweets and whatever carbs I wish in the future **but.** I have to trade something away if I want to stay at my weight and do that.

 What does this mean then in practise?
-Well, I will become that weirdo who will bring most of the time their own food to office.
+Well, I will probably become that weirdo who will bring most of the time their own food to office.
 I will miss out eating out with co-workers or whoever on occasion — or just end up drinking coffee together.
 But I honestly feel now that it would be just delusion if I pretended that I could control my eating with only the "don't eat too much" rule to abide by.

 It's somewhat bitter-sweet realization that I can't control myself well enough and have to take up these measures.
 Smart enough for self-realization but then dumb enough to keep falling for it.
 So that I have to restrict myself to veggies and meat and cheese for all eternity as my standard food.
 Strange to think about it.
 Is this how people feel when they give up on meat products or other major food products?
 Not that my decision is as strict but still, the clairvoyance hurts a bit.

 # April update

 Since I first started writing this in February, I have put this theory into practise.
-At the moment, it seems the cycle goes now a week or two at a time of keto-food only until I have one of those special circumstances and I want to enjoy food and drink in a group.
-This carb-consumption goes on for a while, a week or so, and my weight slightly increases as I "catch-up" on my cravings.
+At the moment, it seems the cycle goes now a week or two at a time of low-carb food only until I have one of those special circumstances and I want to enjoy food and drink in a group.
+This carb-consumption goes on for a while, a week or so, and my weight slightly increases as I "catch up" on my cravings.

 Then, once I have gotten the cravings out of my system, I almost start to miss the nutrious and sating veggies, meat and fat.
 And while my brain still goes on to wanting carbs, once I eat my first keto lunch I already am too invested in it to not break it for some unneeded carbs.
 At the moment I weight slightly less than after the 3 week intense diet, 1 kg or so.
 And from what my weight tracking app can tell me the projection is downwards if I keep going.